 Finally, if there was a refusal in you DUI case, you are not eligible for Specialized Driving Privileges in that case, unless the refusal suspension is terminated.

-If you have been accused of DUI or OVWI and have questions about your driver’s license or need representation in a DUI criminal case, contact Chambers Law Office.
-Julie Chambers is a former deputy prosecutor, giving her a unique perspective in defending her clients.
-Contact Chambers Law Office today to discuss your case!
+If you have been accused of a DUI and have questions about your driver’s license or need representation in a DUI criminal case, contact Chambers Law Office.
+Our DUI lawyers Julie Chambers and Katie Kawiecki are both former deputy prosecutors, giving them a unique perspective in defending their clients.
+Call Chambers Law Office at 317-450-2971 today to discuss your case!